 You bought a new SUV or Truck.
 The back windows are dark, but the front two are clear (fishbowl style).
 You want them to match.
-Here is the science of getting that seamless look.
+Here is how to get a seamless look while staying inside Alberta's tint law.

 Understanding VLT (Visible Light Transmission)